gbiggs/rtshell/README.txt

 Requirements
 ------------

-These tools require the rtctree and rtsprofile libraries.
+These tools require the rtctree-2.0 and rtsprofile-2.0 libraries.

 These tools use the new string formatting operations that were introduced in Python 2.6.
 It will not function with an earlier version of Python.
 It has not